Binging Bubbly in France: Champagne Day Trip From Paris

 TO: Reims (Pl. de la Gare, 51100 Reims, France)

 TRAIN: Traveling from the capital of France to the provincial Champagne region in the northeast is most efficiently accomplished by departing from the Gare de l’Est train station.
 If your accommodations aren’t located near this particular station, unfortunately you’re SOL and will likely need to catch another train or bus even earlier in the morning to get there.
-I traveled to Reims from the ibis Paris Gare Montparnasse Catalogne conveniently located near Gare Montparnasse which made our Palace of Versailles trip quite simple, but it also meant we had to take the 7:55 AM buses toward Gare de l’Est before catching the train to Reims.
-You can purchase tickets online in advance from the official SNCF website.
+I traveled to Reims from the ibis Paris Gare Montparnasse Catalogne conveniently located near Gare Montparnasse, which made our Palace of Versailles day trip quite simple, but it also meant we had to take the 7:55 AM buses toward Gare de l’Est before catching the train to Reims.
+Purchase tickets online in advance from Europe’s #1 destination for bus and train tickets, Trainline.

 A cozy seating area in the tasting room at Veuve Clicquot, Reims, France, decorated with Veuve Clicquot yellow accents and a framed view of the vineyards.